A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization

-In this section, {we propose a GDA-type algorithm that leverages the cubic regularization technique} to find local minimax points of the nonconvex minimax problem (P).
+In this section, we propose a cubic regularization type algorithm that leverages the cubic regularization technique to find local minimax points of the nonconvex minimax problem (P).
 We first relate local minimax points to certain second-order stationary points in \Cref{subsec: 3.1}, based on which we further develop the algorithm in \Cref{subsec: 3.2}.